Andreansx/Networking-lab/README.md

 The CCR2004 advertises the default route to the internet to the CRS326.
 Basically the ccr2004 is a edge router, while the crs326 is a core router.

-The crs326 performs the InterVLAN Routing between the networks in a kind of a router-on-a-stick topology.
+~~The crs326 performs the InterVLAN Routing between the networks in a kind of a router-on-a-stick topology.~~ The CRS326 performs InterVLAN Routing between VLANs which are stretched through the PVE host, to the VMs.
 I of course use L3 Hardware offloading on it, since it enables line-speed routing.

 > [!NOTE]
-> Router-on-a-stick from the perspective of the PVE host, not the entire network.
+> Earlier I said "Router-on-a-stick", which would be theoretically correct from the perspective of the VMs.
 > Just picture the data flow:
 > Since the SVIs are on the CRS326, the traffic from VM0 (NET20-VMS) to VM1 (NET30-KUBERNETES) first goes from VM0 to the Open vSwitch, then it gets turned into a 802.1q frame with VID 20 and is sent over the tagged link to the CRS326, then the CRS326 performs InterVLAN routing, changes the VID from 20 to 30, and the traffic is sent again through the same link but this time downstream.
 > Then the VID is taken off on the Open vSwitch and the untagged 802.3 frame arrives on VM1 vNIC.
+> Looks kind of like ROAS doesn't it?
+> But this messes this up a lot so just forget that I said ROAS in the first place.

 I just want to mention that the "line speed routing" applies mostly only to static routes, and that in serious BGP routing it will punt all the traffic to the CPU.